 Control of the islands was then held by clan chiefs, principal of whom were the MacLeods, MacDonalds, Mackenzies and MacNeils.
 The Highland Clearances of the 19th century had a devastating effect on many communities and it is only in recent years that population levels have ceased to decline.
 Much of the land is now under local control and commercial activity is based on tourism, crofting, fishing, and weaving.

 Scotch broth is a filling soup, originating in Scotland but now obtainable worldwide.
 The principal ingredients are usually barley, stewing or braising cuts of lamb, mutton or beef, root vegetables (such as carrots, swedes, or sometimes turnips), and dried pulses (most often split peas and red lentils).
 Cabbage and leeks are often added shortly before serving to preserve their texture, color and flavors.
 The proportions and ingredients vary according to the recipe or availability.

 Scotch broth is a classic one-pot dish that can either be made as a soup-like starter or, as here it can be made as a richer main course.
 This is a version from the Western Isles that uses the dried seaweed, pepper dulse as a pepper substitute.

 The unique addition of a spicy local seaweed called pepper dulse (also known as ‘the truffle of the sea’) is what differentiates Outer Hebrides Scotch Broth from its mainland cousin.
-Since pepper dulse is practically unavailable anywhere outside the Outer Hebrides region, the ingenuity of TFD has kicked in, substituting crumbled wasabi-flavored seaweed snack as a decent replacement.
+Since pepper dulse is practically unavailable anywhere outside the Outer Hebrides region, , substituting crumbled wasabi-flavored seaweed snack as a decent replacement.

 I’ve also replaced the wild thyme with dried wild thyme flowers that are easily available from Daphnis and Chloe.